koliaVasyliv/uwc-oauthserver/README.md

 # OAuthServer
 ## Description

-The Single Sign Service allow you to register on site, fill in your personal data and use these data on other websites that will use this service.
+The OAuthServer allow you to register on site, fill in your personal data and use these data on other websites that will use this service.